 What is Magento?

-Magento is an easy-to-use open-source ecommerce platform that includes all necessary tools needed to handle small and large online stores alike.
+Magento is an easy-to-use open-source ecommerce platform that includes all the necessary tools to handle small and large online stores alike.
 These include a shopping cart system, product management tools, billing solutions, and much more.
+In addition, Magento has an extensions marketplace, available to users that need additional functionalities.

 The brand has a long history in the industry, dating back to 2008.
 Magento is a standalone application – it’s most significant distinction from WooCommerce, which needs WordPress to run.